microsoft/typespec/docs/tutorial.md

 ## Language Tour

-ADL consists of the following language features:
+Cadl consists of the following language features:

 * Models: data shapes or schemas
 * Type Literals: strings and numbers with specific values